AdaCore/spark2014/docs/guidance/main.rst

 bug and the criticality if it is a bug.
 Following the colon is the type of check message, here a potential read of an uninitialized variable.
 They'll be located at the point in your code where the error can occur.
-The corresponding line in GPS will be highlighted in red.
+The corresponding line in GNAT Studio will be highlighted in red.

 .. index:: Aliasing